snitkdan/consistent-hashing-lab/README.md

 **Q**: What does the distribution look like?
 What might be a problem with this type of load balancing scheme?

-## Part 2: Hash the key
+## Part 2: The Key is Hashing
 We'll fix some of the problems we saw in the previous part.
 We will fix this by introducing hashes into the mix.
 Hash functions take some data and transform it in a pseudorandom manner.
 There are some bounds and guarantees that come with hashing, but we'll leave that to an algorithms or statistics course.
 This time, we will hash the key.
 Hashing will produce a generally uniform distribution of load, but there are some problems with it.

 Implement `LoadBalancers/load_balancer_hash_key.py`.

 **Q**: What happened to the keys when you add or remove shards?
 What might be a problem with this load balancing scheme?

-## Part 3: Hash the Server Name
+## Part 3: Lost in Key-Space
 Redistribution comes at a cost, especially when the keys get assigned to the same location.
-Here, we will try to avoid redistributing keys unnecessarily by introducing the idea of a key-space.
-The key-space is the range of possible hash values [TODO].
-To do this, you'll want to divide up the key-space somehow.
+Now, we will try to avoid redistributing keys unnecessarily by introducing the idea of a key-space.
+The key-space is the range of possible hash values.
+In our case, we will let the key-space be [0, 2^32].

+We want to make sure that when we add or remove a server, we only redistribute keys that are affected by the change.
+To do this, you may want to divide up the key-space to regions controlled by individual servers based on some attribute of the servers somehow.
+What can you do to divide up the key-space so that, in expectation, the key-space is divided evenly among the servers?

 The hash function we will be using will be python's hash function but with a mask so that hashes are in the range(0, 2^32), which we call `hash_fn`.

 Implement `LoadBalancers/load_balancer_hash_shard_once.py`.

-How many keys moved when you added and removed shards?
+**Q**: What might be a problem with this load balancing scheme?

 **Hint 1**: Pay close attention to when the solution wraps around 0.
 **Hint 2**: You might want to look into the bisect library.

 ## Part 4: Consistent Hashing
-TODO: Write some buildup for this part
-Now we hash the server name multiple times.
-We recommend going through the possible cases for hashing, since this is harder than the previous section.
+You're almost there.
+What if the way we partitioned the key-space made it so that the partitions were close together and the work was uneven?
+We'll remedy this by doing what we did for the previous scheme multiple times.
+We recommend going through the possible cases for dividing the key-space.

 Implement `LoadBalancers/load_balancer_hash_shard_mult.py`.

 **Hint**: Try to simplify the problem into dealing with specific slices.

+**Q**: If the number of times we hashed to create slices goes towards infinity, what would we expect to see in the distribution of keys among servers?
+What are some potential problems with this load balancing scheme?

+## Reflection questions
+* What are some benefits/drawbacks when increasing the number of times that you hash the server name?
+* How might you balance the workload on a distribution in which some keys were a lot more popular than other keys?
+* How might you balance the workload if it was changing over time question?
+That is, some keys are popular at some times and others at other times.

 ## Grading
 Since the testing framework is provided to you, we will just download the files related to the load balancers you implement and run them on a clean copy of the testing framework.
 If you need to implement any helper functions for the labs, either implement them in the load balancer or inside utils.py.